dojonorth/mapreduce-songs-dojo/README.md

 ### Task 5: Obscenity

-Try to use your solutions from the previous tasks to find out which songs have the most profane lyrics.
+Try to build on your solutions to the previous tasks to find out which songs have the most profane lyrics.

 You will need some way to measure how obscene a given song is.